tubbleWeek/Drone-Documenation/GazeboSimulation/ApriltagsROS/README.md

       float64[36] covariance
 ```

-By this heirarchy structure we can see that the position is located in `detection.pose.pose.pose.position`
+By this heirarchy structure we can see that the position is located in `detections.pose.pose.pose.position`

 I have written a simple subsciber node for ROS you can find it in this directory under the name `simple_listener.py`